Drixmux/my-software-engineer-roadmap/README.md

 Given that experience, I decided to spend sometime collecting all the knowledge I have and centralize it here.

+My main programming language on this document will be JavaScript.

 # Content
 - [Development Skills](/docs/development-skills.md)
 - [Infrastructure Skills](/docs/infrastructure-skills.md)